cdeccio/cougarnet/README.md

 h1,10.0.0.1/24 h2,10.0.0.2/24
 ```

-This simple configuration results in a network composed of two nodes, named
+This simple configuration results in a network composed of two hosts, named
 `h1` and `h2`.
 There is a single link between them.
 For the link between `h1`
 and `h2`, `h1`'s interface will have an IPv4 address of 10.0.0.1, and `h2` will
 have an IPv4 address of 10.0.0.2.
 The `/24` indicates that the length of the